zhangwenchi/TextClassificationByPython/README.md

 2.CleaningData
 ------------------------------------------------------------------
-#Turn all the news to numbers.
+        Turn all the news to numbers.
-#(1)Using jieba to segmentate the news and drop the stopwords by a list,then get the vector of words
-#(2)Using sorted dict to count all the words and make every news a vector, the element is the word 's index of the list above
+        Using jieba to segmentate the news and drop the stopwords by a list,then get the vector of words Using sorted dict to count all the words and make every news a vector, the element is the word 's index of the list above